wixplosives/stylable.io/index.md

 ![Stylable Intelligence](./images/intelligence.gif)

 Treating CSS as a type system opens up a whole new world of tooling.
+You can:
-We can get code completion that hints at the internal structure of components, we can get types for our parameters, and more.
-Our aim is to use Stylable to enhance the styling development process.
+* Get code completion that hints at the internal structure of components.
+* Get types for your parameters.
+And so much more.

+**Stylable** enhances the styling development process.

-To get the full Stylable experience, please install our [VSCode Code Completion Plugin](https://marketplace.visualstudio.com/items?itemName=wix.stylable-intelligence) which suggests Stylable syntax, types and more.
+To get the full Stylable experience, install our [VSCode Code Completion Plugin](https://marketplace.visualstudio.com/items?itemName=wix.stylable-intelligence).
+It supports code completions, diagnostics, go to definition, syntax highlighting and more.

 ## Shut up and take my money!